Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Introduction

-We make the following contributions: \begin{itemize} \item We introduce a systematic framework for efficient and effective language subnetwork identification and enhancement that preserves general-purpose performance while significantly improving target-language capabilities. \item We demonstrate the effectiveness of our approach across 12 mid- and low-resource languages, showing consistent improvements over full fine-tuning, FFN-only fine-tuning, LoRA fine-tuning, and random subset fine-tuning baselines. \item We show that target-language performance can be improved by increasing the amount of training data where possible, laying the foundation for optimal adaptation strategies across different languages. \item Through activation analysis, we show that targeted subnetwork fine-tuning improves cross-lingual alignment, while weight-change analysis reveals that its effects are concentrated in the later down-projection matrices of FFN layers, highlighting their central role in adapting to new languages. \item We release language-specific neuron identifications for over 100 languages, providing a foundation for future research in low-resource language adaptation.\footnote{\url{https://github.com/d-gurgurov/Language-Subnetwork-Enhancement-LLMs}.} \end{itemize}
+We make the following contributions: \begin{itemize}[leftmargin=*] \item We introduce a systematic framework for enhancing underrepresented languages through sparse subnetwork fine-tuning, demonstrating that \textit{language capabilities can be injected by updating less than 1\% of parameters}. \item We provide empirical validation across 12 mid- and low-resource languages on three models, showing \textit{(i) consistent absolute improvements} over full fine-tuning, FFN-only fine-tuning, LoRA, IA$^3$ \cite{liu2022fewshotparameterefficientfinetuningbetter}, and random subset baselines and \textit{(ii) full preservation of general capabilities}, which is otherwise only exhibited by IA$^3$. \item We offer mechanistic insights into language adaptation: \textit{cross-lingual alignment improves systematically}, and \textit{weight changes concentrate in later-layer down-projections}, revealing their central role in integrating new language-specific knowledge. \item We release language-specific neuron identifications for over 100 languages alongside our adaptation pipeline, providing practical resources for the community.\footnote{Code, neuron indices, and adapted models are available on \href{https://github.com/d-gurgurov/Language-Subnetwork-Enhancement-LLMs}{GitHub} and \href{https://huggingface.co/papers/2510.13580}{Hugging Face}.} \end{itemize}

-This work represents a step toward democratizing high-quality language model capabilities across diverse languages. \textbf{By providing both a practical framework and comprehensive resources, we aim to lower the barrier for adapting state-of-the-art models to underrepresented languages}.
+This work represents a step toward democratizing high-quality language model capabilities.
+By demonstrating that principled subnetwork identification enables effective adaptation with minimal computational resources, we provide a practical framework and a foundation for unlocking future research on LLMs for underrepresented languages.